intentkit/IntentKit/README.md

 ### "Convention Over Configuration" mode
 Depending on your application and userbase, that user experience might not be ideal.
 If 99% of your users want to use the Apple default, why should they have to go through an extra tap?

 Each `INKHandler` object has an `useSystemDefault` property.
-If you set it to `YES`, performing an INKHandler action will not result in a custom UI being shown).
+If you set it to `YES`, performing an INKHandler action will not result in a custom UI being shown.
 Instead, the system will silently pick an application to handle the request.
 Sensible defaults are picked for each handler type: all handlers that have an Apple-provided application will use that one, and handlers that are based on a third-party service (e.g. Twitter) will default to using the first-party application.

 If you use this method of presenting IntentKit, it's recommended that you give users a way to set their own defaults.
 IntentKit provides a view controller called `INKDefaultsViewController` that lets users set preferences.
 Just create a new `INKDefaultsViewController` object, optionally limit which handler types should be displayed, and present it on-screen: